Mechanical Animals: Composition and style

-Mechanical Animals marked a major shift away from the abrasive and aggressive industrial and alternative metal styles of the band's previous work.
-Manson explained that he had grown "bored" with that musical aesthetic adding that, "Everything you hear nowadays is an offshoot of NIN, Marilyn Manson, Ministry.
+Mechanical Animals, while not departing from the industrial metal sound of the band's previous two albums, Portrait of an American Family (1994) and Antichrist Superstar (1996), draws more heavily from 1970s glam rock.
+Critics have also described the album as electronic rock and gothic metal.
+Manson explained that he had grown "bored" with that musical aesthetic adding that, "everything you hear nowadays is an offshoot of NIN, Marilyn Manson, Ministry.
 There's just no great rock albums anymore.
 There's a lot of rock music out there, but it's very bland and disposable.
 A lot of people may say this record is over the top, pretentious and theatrical, but that's what rock music is supposed to be about."
 Mechanical Animals also marked the first time NIN frontman Trent Reznor provided no production input.

 In both music and imagery, Mechanical Animals draws heavily from the glam rock genre that dominated the UK Charts in the early 1970s.
-Rolling Stone noted the songs are marked by shimmering, flamboyant guitar grooves and strong melodic hooks while the lyrics "trade the topic of teen satanism for drug-addled space themes and sci-fi love stories", reflecting "Manson's self-proclaimed new 'glitterati' lifestyle."

-Rolling Stone described Manson's crooning as evocative of "the sultry vibe of T. Rex's Marc Bolan".
+Rolling Stone noted the songs are marked by shimmering, flamboyant guitar grooves and strong melodic hooks while the lyrics "trade the topic of teen satanism for drug-addled space themes and sci-fi love stories", reflecting "Manson's self-proclaimed new 'glitterati' lifestyle," and described his crooning as evocative of "the sultry vibe of T. Rex's Marc Bolan".
 However, both Rolling Stone and Entertainment Weekly noted that while the album drew from glam rock, it did not revel in the "naughty-boy insouciance" and playful hedonism of the genre despite numerous references to drugs, decadence and lurid sexual escapades.
 Rather, it was "glum and pessimistic" and more preoccupied with the themes of alienation, insincerity and longing (through sci-fi allusions) only hinted at by the genre.

 "I just wanted to approach this album from a different point of view.
 I'd assumed the role of destroyer on the last record.
 This role is more a savior.
 I wanted to write songs that were more personal and dealt with specific emotions.
 The music had to really compliment that, but there wasn't a conscious effort to make more accessible songs.
 There was simply an effort to write songs that would make people feel differently to the songs on the last album.
 In a sense that makes it more accessible, but it's not just for the sake of pop.
 Even if it was, that's okay too.
 I can appreciate the Spice Girls and Garth Brooks in the Andy Warhol sense of it - pop art."

 Its ultimate sources are the goths: Bauhaus, Love and Rockets, and early Cure.
 'The Speed of Pain', meanwhile, is redolent of Pink Floyd's 'Welcome to the Machine'.

 The song "Great Big White World" raised concerns, among some groups, of possibly being a racially motivated reference until Manson himself cleared up the rumors by stating that it was about cocaine.
 "I Don't Like the Drugs (But the Drugs Like Me)" features guitar work by Dave Navarro.